rajcic-djordje/kuvam-fullstack-project/README.md

 QA is maintained as a first-class part of the repository.

-The `qa/` directory contains both documentation and an automated API test project.
+The `qa/` directory contains manual QA documentation together with two independent automated test projects:

+- REST API regression testing with Rest Assured;
+- end-to-end browser testing with Selenium WebDriver.

+The automated suites exercise the application against real backend, frontend and MongoDB instances instead of mocked application flows.

 ## QA documentation